rezrai1010-source/Raiyan-LinguaFusion/README.md

 While most African letters appear in around 40 Google fonts there is one African letter that appears in only 9 google fonts!
 In fact Noto Sans (while it was supposed to be no tofu) displays it as tofu!
 The one I'm talking about is Latin capital letter rams horn (U+A7CB) or Ɤ.
 It is used in the Eastern Dan language which has 800,000 speakers??
-And yet in no operating system it's not tofu?
+And yet in no operating system but Windows it's not tofu?
 This is sad and I mean very sad.
-Why would one letter used by the language of 800,000 speakers be supported in only 9 google fonts which doesn't include Noto Sans and every operating system displays it as tofu?
+Why would one letter used by the language of 800,000 speakers be supported in only 9 google fonts which doesn't include Noto Sans and every operating system but Windows displays it as tofu?
 I don't understand it!
 Developers of Noto Sans if you are seeing this I URGE you to add it now!
 Fortunately LinguaFusion does support Ɤ!
 Noto Sans promised no tofu but made Ɤ tofu!
 You can help by asking Google millions of times to add it!